MinghuiChen43/awesome-deep-phenomena/README.md

 ### Others: 2024

+- Understanding Warmup-Stable-Decay Learning Rates: A River Valley Loss Landscape Perspective. [[paper]](https://arxiv.org/abs/2410.05192)
+  - Kaiyue Wen, Zhiyuan Li, Jason Wang, David Hall, Percy Liang, Tengyu Ma.
+  - Key Word: Gradient Descent Dynamics; Loss Landscape.
+  - <details><summary>Digest</summary> The paper introduces the Warmup-Stable-Decay (WSD) learning rate schedule, which allows training language models without a pre-fixed compute budget.
+WSD uses a constant learning rate for most of the training (stable phase) and then applies a rapidly decaying learning rate (decay phase) to produce strong models.
+Unlike traditional schedules, WSD creates a loss curve where the loss stays high during the stable phase and sharply drops in the decay phase.
+The authors explain this using a “river valley” landscape analogy, where large oscillations during the stable phase drive fast progress, and the decay phase fine-tunes the optimization.
+They propose WSD-S, a variant that reuses decayed checkpoints, outperforming WSD and Cyclic-Cosine in generating language models across different compute budgets.

+- The Optimization Landscape of SGD Across the Feature Learning Strength. [[paper]](https://arxiv.org/abs/2410.04642)
+  - Alexander Atanasov, Alexandru Meterez, James B. Simon, Cengiz Pehlevan.
+  - Key Word: Loss Landscape; Feature Learning.
+  - <details><summary>Digest</summary> This paper investigates the effect of scaling a neural network's final layer by a hyperparameter γ, which controls feature learning dynamics.
+The study explores how γ interacts with the learning rate η across various models and datasets in online training.
+The authors identify optimal learning rate scaling regimes, where η* scales with γ² when γ is small and with γ²/L for deep networks when γ is large.
+In the under-explored "ultra-rich" γ≫1 regime, networks exhibit distinctive loss curves with plateaus and steps, optimizing similarly across large γ values.
+The study highlights the importance of tuning γ for optimal performance and suggests further analytical exploration of the large-γ limit.

+- Provable Weak-to-Strong Generalization via Benign Overfitting. [[paper]](https://arxiv.org/abs/2410.04638)
+  - David X. Wu, Anant Sahai.
+  - Key Word: Weak-to-Strong Generalization; Benign Overfitting.
+  - <details><summary>Digest</summary> This paper explores weak-to-strong generalization, where a weak teacher supervises a strong student using imperfect pseudolabels, as introduced by Burns et al. (2023).
+The authors theoretically analyze this paradigm for binary and multilabel classification in an overparameterized Gaussian model, where the weak teacher’s pseudolabels are nearly random.
+They identify two outcomes for the student: successful generalization or random guessing.
+Their results highlight the importance of logits for weak supervision and include a new tight lower bound for the maximum of correlated Gaussians, potentially useful for extending to multiclass classification.

 - On the Geometry of Deep Learning. [[paper]](https://arxiv.org/abs/2408.04809)
   - Randall Balestriero, Ahmed Imtiaz Humayun, Richard Baraniuk.
   - Key Word: Geometry.